 What?
-You want accountability?
-You have an expectation for return on investment for a marketing effort?
-You actually expect someone to give you a definitive answer so you can hold me (or someone) accountable for the considerable time, resources and financial investment that is content marketing?
+Do you want accountability?
+Do you have an expectation for return on investment for a marketing effort?
+Do you actually expect someone to give you a definitive answer so you can hold me (or someone) accountable for the considerable time, resources and financial investment that is content marketing?

 Rather than give you a bunch of CYA disclaimers, here’s my ‘no B/S’ answer on how long it takes for a content marketing strategy to work: 12 months.